lisa-lumos/git/1-add-commit-push.md

 ## Commit changes

-`Commit` commits all files that is previously added to stage with a message.
+`commit` commits all files that is previously added to stage with a message.

 To commit changes locally: